ImperialCollegeLondon/RSEBlog/docs/posts/20260914_deploy_llm.md

 Run:ai workloads can be classified as one of three things: either 'Workspace', 'Training' or 'Inference'.
 A workspace is useful as spaces for developing and running Jupyter notebooks in an isolated container environment.
 The training workload, as you might expect, is a specialised environment from which AI models can be trained in a controlled and repeatable manner.
 Since the LLM models we will be using have already been fully trained, we will be using the inference workload type, used for deploying fully trained AI models and exposing them to users via a web API.

 Let's begin by listing our submitted workloads with `runai workload list`.
 If you are part of a department-wide project group, you may see several workloads submitted by others in your group, along with their status.
 If you have been allocated a fresh project group, the returned list will be empty as we have not submitted anything yet.
 Let's fix that.
 Decide a name for the workload and set the environment variable `WORKLOAD` with it.
-I'll use `WORKLOAD=my-test-llm`, but you may need to pick another one if this one is already taken.
+I'll use `WORKLOAD=vllm-smoke`, but you may need to pick another one if this one is already taken.
 Our next command is as follows:

 ```bash
 runai inference submit ${WORKLOAD} \